A graphical framework for global optimization of mixed-integer nonlinear programs: DD Construction

 The foundation of our DD solution framework lies in constructing outer approximations for the MINLP by convexifying the feasible regions defined by its individual constraints.
 However, a valuable feature that can enhance both the flexibility and strength of our method is the ability to convexify the feasible region defined by an intersection of multiple constraints simultaneously.
 The following remark outlines two approaches that can be employed to achieve this feature.

 \begin{remark} Consider sets $\mc{G}^k$ defined in \eqref{eq:OA_constraint} for $k \in K$.
-The first approach for representing the intersection of multiple constraints via DDs involves the following steps: (i) Begin by constructing a separate DD $\mt{D}^k$ corresponding to each constraint $\mc{G}^k$ for $k \in K$ using the appropriate algorithms such as Algorithms~\ref{alg:separable DD}--\ref{alg:relaxed nonseparable DD}, depending on whether the constraints are separable or non-separable; and (ii) intersect the resulting DDs using the well-known ``conjoining'' technique, which yields a DD $\bar{\mt{D}}$ whose feasible solutions consist of the solutions feasible to all individual DDs, i.e., $\Sol(\bar{\mt{D}}) = \bigcap_{k \in K} \Sol(\mt{D}^k)$; see \cite{bergman:ci:va:ho:2016} for a detailed exposition to the conjoining technique.
+The first approach for representing the intersection of multiple constraints via DDs involves the following steps: (i) Begin by constructing a separate DD $\mt{D}^k$ corresponding to each constraint $\mc{G}^k$ for $k \in K$ using Algorithms~\ref{alg:nonseparable DD} or \ref{alg:relaxed nonseparable DD}; and (ii) intersect the resulting DDs using the well-known ``conjoining'' technique, which yields a DD $\bar{\mt{D}}$ whose feasible solutions consist of the solutions feasible to all individual DDs, i.e., $\Sol(\bar{\mt{D}}) = \bigcap_{k \in K} \Sol(\mt{D}^k)$; see \cite{bergman:ci:va:ho:2016} for a detailed exposition to the conjoining technique.

 The second approach involves directly constructing a DD $\tilde{\mt{D}}$ that represents the feasible region defined by the intersected constraints, i.e., $\Sol(\tilde{\mt{D}}) = \bigcap_{k \in K} \mc{G}^k$.
-The construction procedure follows a similar process to that outlined in Algorithms~\ref{alg:separable DD}--\ref{alg:relaxed nonseparable DD}, with a key difference: for each node in the DD, instead of a single state value, there will be a vector of state values.
+The construction procedure follows a similar process to that outlined in Algorithms~\ref{alg:nonseparable DD} or \ref{alg:relaxed nonseparable DD}, with a key difference: for each node in the DD, instead of a single state value, there will be a vector of state values.
 Each component of this vector corresponds to the state values calculated according to the algorithms for each individual constraint $\mc{G}^k$.
 In the final step of these algorithms, a node at layer $n$ is connected to the terminal node if and only if the last if-condition is satisfied for all components of the state value vector. \end{remark}